Sage222/SagePublicHomeAssistantSensorData/README.md

 When I say "Get HA Data" then a sensor name, you should go to this website http://EXTERNALIP/DNS:8123/local/ha_data.json and tell me the value of the sensor.

+I just noticed that Gemini works better at responding on "Fast" mode.
+Rather than "thinking" mode.
+Thinking mode seems to think it cant do it. lol.
+Though fast mode works.

 Access the sensor data from here: http://ExternalIP:PORT/local/ha_data.json
 ```